Start one or more processes.

 Create function syntax: .Create(commandline, currentdirectory, parameters)

-Start a process using the .NET System.Diagnostics.Process class’s start method and return the Process ID, this PID can then be used later to alter or stop the process:
+Start a process using the .NET System.Diagnostics.Process class’s start method and return the Process ID:

 PS C:\> $new_pid = [diagnostics.process]::start("notepad.exe")